M-o-a-T/forth/doc/tut/start-here.rst

 Install the ``qemu-user-static`` package.

-Run ``scripts/mf-cmd -x test/main.fs -F multi -F debug  -D -g ok.
+Run ``scripts/mf-term -x test/main.fs -F multi -F debug  -D -g ok. -c ../mecrisp-stellaris/linux-ra/mecrisp-stellaris-linux``.
-../mecrisp-stellaris/linux-ra/mecrisp-stellaris-linux``.
 This starts a Linux version of Mecrisp Stellaris, force-feeds it a lot fo additional Forth code, and then reports "END OF TEST.
 SUCCESS.".
 At this point you